Wispa: Advertising

 The bar was launched by teaser advertisements in 1983 bearing the phrase "Have you heard the latest Wispa?" which did not identify the product as a chocolate bar.
 Original Wispa advertisements, all performed to camera in front of a black background, featured well-known actors such as Paul Eddington, Nigel Hawthorne, Victoria Wood, Julie Walters, Simon Cadell, and Ruth Madoc.
 John Le Mesurier and Arthur Lowe also made a final appearance as their characters from Dad's Army.

+A 1984 Wispa commercial haved famed American comedian, actor and director Buck Henry as his testimonial, reprising his role from his written-acted nominated movie Heaven can Wait.

 At the time of its comeback in 2008, Wispa was re-launched using large outdoor posters featuring the tagline "It's back.
 Apparently." and smaller, roadside posters featuring conversations about Wispa returning, which read; "Apparently, the Wispa thing is true.
 It's coming back.
 Finally.
 Brilliant."
 In December 2009, Wispa aired a television advert entitled "For the love of Wispa", starring members of the public recruited from an earlier advertising campaign.
 The advert included cheerleaders, choirs and grandparents, and was aired on 20 December at 8 pm on ITV.

 In 2009, to mark the return of Wispa Gold a request for submissions to be considered for an outdoor poster campaign received over 7,000 submissions and featured over 900 different posters across Britain and Ireland".

 In 2015, Mondelēz International shrunk the size of the Bitsa Wispa sharing bag from 130g to 110g and also reduced the size of the Wispa Easter Egg making it 78g lighter.
 The Wispa chocolate bar wrapper was also redesigned ditching the blue coloured wrapper for the traditional Cadbury purple.
 The wrapper was redesigned again in 2016, as part of the Cadbury 'Obey Your Mouth' brand re-positioning, in which the Wispa logo now resembles the shape of a balloon.